-- 1. Ensure the mounting surface is clean and free from residue or paint to bond the adhesive properly. - 2.
-A smooth, flat mounting surface is desirable and can be achieved by milling or grinding at the surface where the mounting stud will be installed. - 3.
-Place a small portion of adhesive on the underside of the mounting base. - 4.
-Firmly press the mounting disk down on the mounting area to force the adhesive out from under the disk. - 5.
-Hold the disk onto the surface until the adhesive can support the weight of the mounting disk, ensuring the disk does not move or slide on the adhesive. - 6.
-Allow the adhesive to cure fully. - 7.
-Install sensor.
+- 1. Ensure mounting surface is clean and free from any residue or paint to ensure proper bonding of the adhesive - 2.
+A smooth, flat mounting surface is desirable, and can be achieved by milling or grinding at the surface where the mounting stud is to be installed - 3.
+Place a small portion of adhesive on the underside of the mounting base - 4.
+Firmly press down the mounting disk to mounting area to force the adhesive out from under the disk - 5.
+Hold disk onto surface until the adhesive can support the weight of the mounting disk, ensuring the disk does not move or slide on the adhesive - 6.
+Allow full cure for adhesive - 7.
+Install sensor